gemini paper

 4.3 computation

-we first devised AI-typical lemmata in the model corpus which are distinctive for that corpus using a linear regression model (R, package lme4::glmer(): Bates et al. (2015)) that calculates a score for each lemma in the corpus, see Figure 1 and Figure 2.
+we first devised AI-typical lemmata in the model corpus which are distinct for that corpus by log frequency calculation, see Figure 1

 Figure 1: lemma gpt scores over targets